signalfx/signalfx-agent/docs/smart-agent-quickstart.md

 ### Configure optional metrics for your monitors.

-See individual monitor pages for your monitor from the lists in Step 5 or see the [Integrations tab](https://app.signalfx.com/#/integrations) in the SignalFx application for information on Monitor Services.
+See individual monitor pages for your monitor from the lists in Step 5 or see the [Integrations tab](https://app.signalfx.com/#/integrations) in the SignalFx application for Monitor Services.

 ## Step 6.
 Add a New Observer